AlliedToasters/craterfind/README.md

 ## Purpose of This Repository

-Much work is being done on solving this problem, but CRATERFIND works on the specific problem of integrating this technology with existing user interfaces.
+Much work is being done on solving this problem, but CRATERFIND works on the specific problem of integrating this technology with existing user interfaces.<br><br>
+Specifically, this repository provides documentation for the API which can be deployed locally using docker.
+A python demonstration of using the API is provided in the [demo notebook](API_demo.ipynb).

+## Installation